 How might your book inform policy makers today?

-It’s too late to do much now because we’re pulling out pretty promptly but I do think there’s a huge amount to be learned from the Afghan version of events.
+I do think there’s a huge amount to be learned from the Afghan version of events.
 It gives a precision into understanding the resistance, which has been lacking to date.

 The story of the First Anglo-Afghan War provides clear warnings about the dangers of being trapped in Kabul, surrounded and with no allies, having fallen out with the people you put into power.
 The problem is that each generation fails to learn these lessons.